A New Phase

 The country thus serves as a center for church culture and politics in the world of man, supplanting Thorolund in every way save for perhaps its militant orthodoxy.
 While miracles demanding immense faith like Great Heal still exist and remain exclusive to the most learned of clerics, Heal Aid demonstrates the Way of White’s tolerance for those with little faith by simplifying the standard healing spell.
 This grants even non-clergymen access to the power of the gods and their teachings, making it so that only the most skeptical of nonbelievers can’t take advantage of the church’s charity.
 This miracle didn’t exist in previous games, and reflects the Way of White’s shift away from its most stringent yet fundamental practice: demanding more faith from adherents in order to obtain exclusive boons.

-On that note, the loss of Thorolund hasn’t heavily affected the church’s arsenal, with many of its old miracles still seeing use — including the Replenishment spell employed by Lloyd’s renowned cleric knights.
+On that note, the loss of Thorolund hasn’t heavily affected the church’s arsenal, with many of its old miracles still seeing use — including the Replenishment spell employed by Lloyd’s famously resilient cleric knights.
 Many of the former chief god’s magic tools have also been retained.
 Some have been stripped of his name, like his talismans, but others remain as they were.
-Lloyd’s Sword and Shield Rings still embody the two spheres his high priests once preserved in Thorolund, namely law and caste.
+Lloyd’s Sword and Shield Rings still embody the two spheres his high priests once preserved in Thorolund.
 It is only the practices themselves which have died out with his faith.
-No longer do the church’s knights fear Lloyd exercising his Sword of Law in duels of judgment, made brief by his talismans stripping them of the added magical protection he originally provided.
-No longer does rigid hierarchy determine your prospects in the faith, creating an untouchable elite class disconnected from their flock.
-Even the rings used by his high priests were simply repurposed for holy women in Carim.
-The only miracle lost was the Way of White Corona, which apparently disappeared along with Lloyd’s white aureoles — a humorous reference to the developers discarding the miracle synergies mechanic after DS1.
+No longer do the church’s knights fear Lloyd exercising his Sword of Law.
+No longer is rigid hierarchy safeguarded by his Shield of Caste.
+Even the high priests’ rings were simply repurposed for Carim holy women.

 Ring given to holy women of Carim.
 Increases memory slots.